lrkrol/permutationTest/README.md

 # permutationTest
-A permutation test (or randomisation test) for MATLAB, supporting one- and two-tailed tests and capable of visualising the outcome using a histogram.
+A permutation test (aka randomisation test) for MATLAB, supporting one- and two-tailed tests and capable of visualising the outcome using a histogram.
 Provides a p-value, the observed difference, and the effect size.

-For example, the following tests two samples (n=5000 each) from normal distributions against each other, one shifted .1 to the right (two-tailed, 10000 permutatinos).
+For example, the following tests two samples (n=5000 each) from normal distributions against each other, one shifted .1 to the right (two-tailed, 10000 permutations).
 It produces the subsequent plot.

 ```
 sample1 = randn(1,5000);